alexmitrani/Repeatr/README.md

                  + yearsold_6 + yearsold_7 + yearsold_8 + yearsold_1_vp + yearsold_2_vp + yearsold_3_vp + yearsold_4_vp + yearsold_5_vp + yearsold_6_vp + yearsold_7_vp + yearsold_8_vp + songnumberone_instrumental
                  + song2 + ... + song92

-The model is fitted by an optimisation process which estimates a parameter for each of the independent variables such that the likelihood of correctly predicting the observed choices is maximised.
+The model was fitted by an optimisation process which estimates a parameter for each of the independent variables, such that the likelihood of correctly predicting the observed choices would be maximised.

 The results of the choice modelling can be seen here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_choice_model.csv